 Doha is a big city and you should use the same caution when living in any big city around the world, such as being cautious driving in areas of the city with which you are unfamiliar.

 Do not get into cars with people you do not know.
-It is quite common for the drivers of the unmarked, white taxis to stop and offer you a drive.
+It is quite common for the drivers of the unmarked, white or grey taxis to stop and offer you a drive.

 When using taxis, you should not allow the driver to pick up other passengers en route.
 Women should always sit in the back seat of the taxi.